-1. There is a clear reporting mechanism to upper-level management.
-An organizational chart defines how the medical transport service fits into the governing/sponsoring institution, agency or corporation.

-2. For public or private institutions and agencies that contract with an aviation or ambulance company for transport, there must be a policy that specifies the lines of authority between the medical management team and the aviation/ambulance management team.

-3. All personnel understand the chain of command.
+- 1. There is a clear reporting mechanism to upper-level management.
+An organizational chart defines how the medical transport service fits into the governing/sponsoring institution, agency or corporation. - 2.
+For public or private institutions and agencies that contract with an aviation or ambulance company for transport, there must be a policy that specifies the lines of authority between the medical management team and the aviation/ambulance management team. - 3.
+All personnel understand the chain of command.
 Medical personnel understand that the pilot in command has ultimate authority for the aircraft and safe operations.
-(RW/FW)

-4. Managers are oriented to aviation regulations as pertinent to the Federal Aviation Regulations, (-FAR's) in the U.S. or authority having jurisdiction (AHJ) that apply to the medical transport service.

-5. Managers are oriented to ambulance standards and state regulations or AHJ pertinent to ambulance services.
-(S)

-6. Managers require by policy that any encounter with an unmanned aerial system (UAS), laser or bird while in flight require reports submitted to local law enforcement and/or ATC on a timely basis.

-a.
-Policy defines who is responsible to notify and submit a written report to local authorities
+(RW/FW) - 4.
+Managers are oriented to aviation regulations as pertinent to the Federal Aviation Regulations,(FAR's) in the U.S. or authority having jurisdiction (AHJ) that apply to the medical transport service. - 5.
+Managers are oriented to ambulance standards and state regulations or AHJ pertinent to ambulance services.
+(S) - 6.
+Managers require by policy that any encounter with an unmanned aerial system (UAS), laser or bird while in flight require reports submitted to local law enforcement and/or ATC on a timely basis. - a.
+Policy defines who is responsible to notify and submit a written report to local authorities - 6.
+There is a policy that address encounters with an unmanned aerial aircraft system (UAS), laser or bird while in flight, which includes: - a.
+Reporting to local law enforcement and/or FAA on a timely basis

-7. Managers are trained to recognize real and perceived pressures that may influence unsafe acts by staff.

-8. The program adheres to state/provincial, national and/or local ambulance (air and surface) rules and regulations, including licensure requirements.

-9. A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions.

-- 10. There is a policy that addresses DNR orders. - 11.
-There is a policy that addresses transfer and security of patient's personal property. - 12.
-Management:
+- b.
+The responsible person for the reporting - c.
+Assessment of those impacted by a laser strike for the need for medical follow-up - d.
+Limiting additional exposure by leaving the area of encounter or taking other countermeasures - 7.
+Managers are trained to recognize real and perceived pressures that may influence unsafe acts by staff. - 8.
+The program adheres to state/provincial, national and/or local ambulance (air and surface) rules and regulations, including licensure requirements. - 9.
+A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions. - 10.
+There is a policy that addresses DNR orders. - 11.
+There is a policy that addresses transfer and security of patient's personal property. - 12..
+There is a policy that prohibits "freelance responses" to individual events or disasters (responding without being specifically requested) Note: This was moved from 03.02.14 Medical Control # 5.

+13. Management:
-a.
-Demonstrates strategic planning that aligns with the mission, values and vision of the service.

-b.
-Sets written guidelines for press-related issues and marketing activities.
+- a.
+Demonstrates strategic planning that aligns with the mission, values and vision of the service. - b.
+Sets written guidelines for press-related issues and marketing activities. - c.

-c.
 Sets an Emergency Response Plan that includes a PAIP and responses to unexpected occurrences involving personnel, vehicles and facilities to include helipads as appropriate to the base of operations.